HTML-first

 Thanks for reading my post!

-• 2: When I say "actually decentralized", I mean as opposed to what I see as a simultaneous trend of recent vaporware projects — and, in some cases, actual scams — that dishonestly use computer science buzzwords like "decentralized", while marketing what are clearly extremely centralized, proprietary platforms.
+), using capitalization like this ultimately just a different suggestion for coding style, other than the more common style for HTML of all-lowercase, or the less common ALL-UPPERCASE, for tags and attributes. - 2: When I say "actually decentralized", I mean as opposed to what I see as a simultaneous trend of recent vaporware projects — and, in some cases, actual scams — that dishonestly use computer science buzzwords like "decentralized", while marketing what are clearly extremely centralized, proprietary platforms.

-• 3: The Gopher Protocol is a menu-based, intentionally limited protocol.
+- 3: The Gopher Protocol is a menu-based, intentionally limited protocol.
 It is seeing a bit of a renaissance among web developers who subscribe to the trends described here, and argue that it would never have gotten "bloated" like the HTML/CSS/JS execution environment served with the HTTP protocol.
 Pessimistically, I think that HTTP's bloat would have just happened to Gopher, since the bad stuff happened due to "corporate" and "money" reasons, not because we're still waiting on "the final ultimate solution to the protocol problem" (much like the mythical FUSSP).